jordicuadrado/pyday_asyncio_workshop/slides/slides.rst

 - Implements the best practices from other frameworks `Twisted`, `Tornado`, etc.
 - Concurrence via coroutines, can be paused and rescheduled
 - First implementation via iterators, since 3.5 as an internal and specific implementation.
-- Designed to build other frameworks upon it. `Tornado with Asyncio <http://www.tornadoweb.org/en/stable/asyncio.html>`_
+- Designed to built other frameworks upon it. `Tornado with Asyncio <http://www.tornadoweb.org/en/stable/asyncio.html>`_

 ----